-HOW MORGAN STANLEY AND YOUR SALES REPRESENTATIVE ARE COMPENSATED WHEN YOU BUY UITs SPONSORED BY MORGAN STANLEY
+HOW MORGAN STANLEY AND YOUR FINANCIAL ADVISOR ARE COMPENSATED WHEN YOU BUY UITs SPONSORED BY MORGAN STANLEY

-Morgan Stanley receives a gross underwriting commission on sales of its affiliated UITs.
+Morgan Stanley receives a gross underwriting commission on sales of its proprietary UITs.
 The gross underwriting commission is equal to the sum of any initial sales charge and the deferred sales charge.
-We pay a portion of these amounts to our Sales Representatives similar to the amounts that they receive when selling a nonaffiliated UIT.
-UITs purchased through a fee-based investment advisory account are not assessed a gross underwriting commission and do not result in any additional compensation to your Sales Representative; however, as noted, the advisory account's fee will be applied to the UIT asset value.
+We pay a portion of these amounts to our Financial Advisors similar to the amounts that they receive when selling an unaffiliated UIT.
+UITs purchased through a fee-based investment advisory account are not assessed a gross underwriting commission and do not result in any additional compensation to your Financial Advisor; however, as noted, the advisory account's fee will be applied to the UIT asset value.

 Morgan Stanley also receives the creation and development fee, which compensates Morgan Stanley for the creation and development of each UIT, including the determination of the investment objectives and policies, selecting portfolio securities and other functions.
 As sponsor, Morgan Stanley also receives an annual fee for the administrative and other services which it provides during the life of each UIT.
+These facts present a conflict of interest for Morgan Stanley and our Financial Advisors to the extent they lead us to focus on proprietary UITs instead of unaffiliated UITs.
+In order to mitigate this conflict, Financial Advisors and their Branch Office Managers do not receive additional compensation for recommending proprietary UITs.